Surgical Mesh Lawsuit Patient's Hotline Established:

 Toll Free: 1-800-397-4046

-If you have recently received a transvaginal mesh support as a treatment for pelvic organ prolapse or urinary leakage contact our experienced female attorney (former nurse) now to discuss fully the risks associated with the procedure.
+If you have recently received a transvaginal implant as a treatment for pelvic organ prolapse or urinary leakage contact our experienced female surgical mesh lawsuit attorney (former nurse) now to discuss fully the risks associated with the procedure.

-Our female attorneys experienced in the complications and risks associated with vaginal mesh, we understand the sensitive nature of discussing symptoms and are available immediately for a free and confidential case review.
+Our female mesh attorneys experienced in the complications and risks associated with trans-vaginal mesh, we understand the sensitive nature of discussing symptoms and are available immediately for a free and confidential case review.

-Fill out the form to the right for a simple no obligation legal review with a female nurse and attorney, to discuss the health risk, and because you could be entitled to significant compensation for the suffering you and your family have endured.
+Fill out the form to the right for a simple no obligation legal review with a former female nurse / attorney, to discuss the health risk, and because you could be entitled to significant compensation for the suffering you and your family have endured.